Female infanticide: China

 China has a history of female infanticide spanning 2,000 years.
 With the arrival of Christian missionaries in the late sixteenth century, the missionaries discovered female infanticide was being practiced – newborns were seen thrown into rivers or onto rubbish piles.
 In the seventeenth century, Matteo Ricci documented that the practice occurred in several of China's provinces and that the primary reason for the practice was poverty.

 In 19th-century China, female infanticide was widespread.
-Readings from Qing texts show a prevalence of the term nì nǚ ("to drown girls"), and drowning was the common method used to kill female children.
+Readings from Qing texts show a prevalence of the term nì nǚ ("to drown girls"), as drowning was the common method used to kill female children.
 Other methods used were suffocation and starvation.
 (Note: "As soon as the little girls are born, they are plunged into the water in order to drown them or force is applied to their bodies in order to suffocate them or they are strangled with human hands.
 And something even more deplorable is that there are servants who place the girl in the chamber pot or in the basin used for the birth, which is still filled with water and blood and, shut away there, they die miserably.
 And what is even more monstrous is that if the mother is not cruel enough to take the life of her daughter, then her father-in-law, mother-in-law, or husband agitates her by their words to kill the girl.")
 Leaving a child exposed to the elements was another method of killing an infant: the child would be placed in a basket which was then placed in a tree.
 Buddhist nunneries created "baby towers" for people to leave a child; it is however unclear as to whether the child was being left for adoption or if it had already died and was being left for burial.
 In 1845 in the province of Jiangxi, a missionary wrote that these children survived for up to two days while exposed to the elements, and that those passing by would pay no attention.

 Chinese anti infanticide tract circa 1800.